mojesty/professor_forcing/README.md

 ## Preprocessing
 No special preprocessing is required, just create a file with tokens separated by space.
+In the original paper, the car-level language modelling is used, so in this case you should create a single file with content like 'h e l l o _ w o r l d !'

 ## Training
 `python train.py`